NZ: Slowing growth – TD Securities

-Analysts at TD Securities suggest that their Q2 GDP forecast for New Zealand economy is in line with the RBNZ’s 0.5%/q forecast, placing annual growth at 2%, the slowest since Q4 2013.
+TD Securities analysts note that New Zealand’s Q2 GDP came in as per their and the RBNZ’s August MPS expectations at 0.5%/qtr vs mkt at +0.4%, placing annual growth at 2.1%, the slowest rate of growth since Q4 2013.

 Key Quotes